John Johns: Ministry

 Bishop William White ordained Johns to the deaconate of the Episcopal Church in 1819 in Philadelphia.
-In 1820, Maryland's Bishop James Kemp ordained Johns (then 23) to the priesthood.
+In 1820, Maryland's Bishop James Kemp ordained Johns, then age 23, to the priesthood.
 He served at All Saints Church in Frederick, Maryland for the next eight years.

 In Frederick, the scholarly Johns honed his preaching and pastoral skills.
 Then, despite being offered a significant pay raise to remain in Frederick, he accepted a call to Christ Church in Baltimore on July 21, 1828.
 His successor in Frederick was his brother Henry Van Dyke Johns, who was ordained deacon by bishop White in 1826, and who about three years later became the first rector of (now-demolished) Trinity Episcopal Church in Washington, D.C. and later Emmanuel Church in Baltimore.

 Rev. Johns became known as a scholar, as well as for his active evangelism, which was strongly Calvinistic (their father's family was a mix of Presbyterians and Episcopalians).
 He preached "a direct personal approach to Him, whose language is 'Come unto me'" and criticized Tractarians for exalting "the priest at the expense of the Saviour."
 He attended many meetings of the Board of Missions of the Protestant Episcopal Church, and also in 1840 delivered a lecture to the American Whig and Cliosophic Societies of his alma mater.